Dungeons-and-Developers-COMPY/Backend/README.md

 There are several API endpoints where you can get information from the database.

 ### 1.)
 Send Submission Attempt to server (POST)
+Code submissions have to be made with the use of a function (func).
+The paramter can be anything.
 #### Input
 ```Python
 import requests